-The Church founded the St Bride's National School, off Upper Stanhope Street, in the late 1830's.
+The church founded the St Bride's National School, off Upper Stanhope Street, in the late 1830's.
 Around 600 of the area's poor children attended.
 The school was eventually closed in the late 1940's.
-The Church also operated a Church hall (1878) in Percy Street (used for Sunday School, Band of Hope, uniformed groups etc.) which was closed in the 1960's., and a Mission Room in Rathbone Street.
+The church also operated a hall (1878) in Percy Street (used for Sunday School, Band of Hope, uniformed groups etc.) which was closed in the 1960's, and a Mission Room in Rathbone Street.

 In 1904 the Liverpool and Wigan Churches Act allocated a parish to St Bride's which had up to that point been a district church within the parish of Liverpool.

 In the late 1920's there was a move to close St Bride's and for the congregation to merge with nearby St Saviour's.
-Eventually with the Compulsory Purchase of St Saviour's the two congregations did merge in the new parish of St Bride with St Saviour.
+Eventually with the compulsory purchase of St Saviour's in 1974, the two congregations did merge in the new parish of St Bride with St Saviour.

-In 1981 there was further consolidation with the formation of the St Luke in the City Team (St Michael in the City, St Brides, St Stephen's Grove Street and later St Dunstan's Earle Road) with Canon Neville Black as the first Rector.
-In 1983 the interior of the Church was modified to incorporate a community room, meeting room, kitchen and several offices and the Church became a combined Church and Christian Community Centre.
+In 1981 there was further consolidation with the formation of the Team Parish of St Luke in the City (including St Michael in the City Upper Pitt Street, St Bride's, St Stephen's Grove Street and later St Dunstan's Earle Road) with Canon Neville Black as the first Rector.
+In 1983 the interior of the Church was modified to incorporate a community room, meeting room, kitchen and several offices and the Church became a combined church and Christian community centre.

-Through the 1990’s the Church became home to many community and arts projects and while thriving as a centre of community, St Bride’s struggled to maintain a worshipping congregation in the context of the fast changing population in the local area.
+Through the 1990’s the church became home to many community and arts projects and while thriving as a centre of community, St Bride’s struggled to maintain a worshipping congregation in the context of the fast changing population in the local area.
 By 2006, the congregation of St Bride’s had fallen to just four and the Church faced bills of £500,000 to repair and restore the building.
-At that point a decision was taken to relaunch St Bride’s Liverpool with the vision of creating a place of worship for the City which is “creative, progressive and inclusive”.
+At that point a decision was taken to relaunch St Bride’s Liverpool with a vision of creating a place of worship for the city which is 'creative, progressive and inclusive'.
 Innovative morning and evening services have attracted new congregations to St Bride’s and together with our partners, St Bride’s is a hive of activity every day of the week.

 From an original article by P.A.
 Young, with thanks